kwalczak80/mx-monster/README.md

 - My account  - to display information about the user account
 - Basket - to display information about the products in the basket
 - All products - link to the page with all products for sale
-- Riding gear - link to the Riding gear page
+- Riding gear - link to the Riding gear category page
-- Vehicle equipment - link to the  vehicle equipment page
+- Vehicle equipment - link to the  vehicle equipment category page
-- Accessories - link to the accessories page
+- Accessories - link to the accessories category page
-- Special Offers - link to the special offers page
+- Special Offers - link to the special offers category page

 ![Navbar on medium and large screens](docs/images/existing_features/navbar/navbar-medium-and-large-screens.JPG)